PC Connection Earnings and Growth Analysis : Stock market Insights & financial analysis

 Earnings results for PC Connection (NASDAQ:CNXN)

-PC Connection last announced its earnings data on November 9th, 2020.
-The reported $0.64 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.66 by $0.02.
-The firm had revenue of $652.75 million for the quarter, compared to the consensus estimate of $655.01 million.
+PC Connection last posted its quarterly earnings results on November 9th, 2020.
+The reported $0.64 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.66 by $0.02.
+The company earned $652.75 million during the quarter, compared to analysts’ expectations of $655.01 million.
 Its revenue for the quarter was down 10.5% on a year-over-year basis.
-PC Connection has generated $3.12 earnings per share over the last year and currently has a price-to-earnings ratio of 22.7.
-PC Connection has not formally confirmed its next earnings publication date, but the company’s estimated earnings date is Tuesday, February 9th, 2021 based off prior year’s report dates.
+PC Connection has generated $3.12 earnings per share over the last year and currently has a price-to-earnings ratio of 23.2.
+PC Connection has not formally confirmed its next earnings publication date, but the company’s estimated earnings date is Tuesday, February 16th, 2021 based off prior year’s report dates.

 Analyst Opinion on PC Connection (NASDAQ:CNXN)